MichielCottaar/cifti/README.md

 - `Label`: each row/column has a unique name and label table (with optional meta-data) All of these classes are derived from `Axis`

 Reading a CIFTI file (through `read`) will return a matrix and a pair of axes describing the rows and columns of the matrix.
 Similarly to write a CIFTI file (through `write`) requires a matrix and a pair of axes.

 CIFTI axes of the same type can be concatenated by adding them together.
 Numpy indexing also works on them (except for Series objects, which have to remain monotonically increasing or decreasing)

 Installation
 ------------
-This package relies on `nibabel` for reading/writing the CIFTI2 files.
-For now this is not even available yet in the nibabel master, so nibabel will have to be installed directly from the pull request by satra: https://github.com/nipy/nibabel/pull/249
+This package requires the latest, as yet unreleased, version of nibabel.
+The master branch can be downloaded from https://github.com/nipy/nibabel.

 Creating new CIFTI axes